-PB, PBO2, H2SO4, Some cells have selenium, calcium, or other additives in the plates for performance characteristics.
+PB, PBO2, H2SO4; some cells have selenium, calcium, or other additives in the plates for their performance characteristics.

 Batteries that are filled with a liquid electrolyte and the cells are vented to atmospheric pressure through a vent cap.

 Both Lead-Acid and Ni-Cad batteries are used in substation applications.